jerrytron/ink/Documentation/InkToChoosatron.md

 If you are reading this from the Ink repository _Documentation_ folder, go ahead and navigate to [Releases](https://github.com/jerrytron/ink/releases) and download the latest.
 This file will also be present in the release zip file along with an examples directory that contains the same Ink stories that are in the _InkChoosatronStories_ folder in the repository.
 Uncompress the release and navigate to the resulting folder in a command-line.

 Inside the release folder is a copy of this document, the compiler `inklecate` and related DLLs, and an _examples_ folder.
-The compiler filename will differ slightly depending on your operating system (ex: `inklecate_mac` for MacOS).
-For this example we will reference the `revolver.ink` story from the _examples_ folder.
-The example will also assume you are on MacOS, but simply change the compiler name to match your OS (`inklecate_win` or `inklecate_linux`).

-This is thestructure of the Choosatron compilation command:
+This is the structure of the Choosatron compilation command:
-`./inklecate_mac -o <story.dam> -d <story.ink>`
+`./inklecate -o <story.dam> -d <story.ink>`

 The `-o` is the output path and filename.
 Stories for the Choosatron have the extension `dam`.
 Without it the Choosatron will ignore them.
 The `-d` argument indicates that you wish to compile to the Choosatron story format and is once again provided a path and filename.
 For instance, if you provided `-j` instead, it would output Ink's JSON format.
 You can simply execute the compiler with no arguments for help output.
+For this example we will reference the `revolver.ink` story from the _examples_ folder.

 This will compile the revolver story to the same folder as the compiler.
-`./inklecate_mac -o revolver.dam -d examples/revolver.ink`
+`./inklecate -o revolver.dam -d examples/revolver.ink`

 If we wanted to output the file into a folder called `output` it would be the following (you must create the folder first).
-`./inklecate_mac -o output/revolver.dam -d examples/revolver.ink`
+`./inklecate -o output/revolver.dam -d examples/revolver.ink`

 If you want verbose output which will print out the parsed story structure you can add the `-v` argument.

-`./inklecate_mac -v -o revolver.dam -d examples/revolver.ink`
+`./inklecate -v -o revolver.dam -d examples/revolver.ink`

 ## What You Can't Do